How 18-wheeler Underride Accident Cases Work:

 When a car gets caught under the trailer of an 18-wheeler (or goes through the trailer) that's called an underride accident.
 These are bad for a number of reasons.
 These accidents are generally fatal.
 If the occupant of the vehicle does survive, they are injured severely.

 Not only that, in accidents like these, trucking companies have someone to point the finger at.
-They often try to place all or part of the blame on the victims.
+They often try to place some or all of the blame on the victims.

 Questions Answered in This Article

 - What is an Underride Accident?